 - If a dispensation is required; the Priest/Deacon will attend to this. * If you are not getting married in your present home parish, delegation from your home pastor may be needed in writing.

 - Obtain a marriage license from local Probate Court.
-Application must be made in the county where either the man or the woman resides.
+The application must be made in the county where either the man or the woman resides.
 A license issued in any county in Ohio is valid throughout the state for 60 days from the date of issuance.
 There is a charge for a marriage license.
 There is no waiting period, except in cases where the age or residence is in question.
 If you have any extenuating circumstances, please call the Marriage License Bureau before you go so that they can advise you of any documents you might need.
 The Bureau is normally located at the county courthouses.
 You need a birth certificate to apply for the civil license, and some proof of residency, e.g., current driver’s license with Ohio address.
 NOTE: This is a license to marry not a certificate of marriage.
 The Celebrant of your wedding is required by law to notify the court that the marriage in fact took place.
 Present the license to the priest/deacon at the rehearsal.
 Include the court’s return envelope.

 Are there guidelines regarding the wedding party?
 The best man and maid-of-honor need not be Catholic, but they should believe and live according to Christian teachings regarding marriage.
 Please remember when planning your wedding that a large wedding party distracts from the ceremony and the celebration of the Sacrament of Marriage.